craigmbooth/contemplativeneuroscience/_posts/2024-03-21-wandering-mind-unhappy-mind.md

 title:  "A Wandering Mind Is an Unhappy Mind"
 date:   2024-03-21
 categories: pain fmri
+theme: mind-wandering
 doi: 10.1126/science.1192439
+meta_description: "Groundbreaking study using smartphone experience sampling reveals mind-wandering occurs in 47% of waking time and consistently predicts lower happiness levels.
+What you're thinking about impacts happiness more than what you're doing."
 snippet: "This paper investigates the emotional impact of mind wandering, utilizing a phone app to collect real-time data from thousands of participants worldwide, revealing that mind-wandering occurs frequently across various activities and is associated with decreased happiness.
 The findings suggest that the content of one's thoughts has a more significant influence on happiness than the nature of the activity being performed, highlighting the cognitive and emotional costs of not living in the moment."
 citation: "Killingsworth, M. A., & Gilbert, D. T. (2010).
 A Wandering Mind Is an Unhappy Mind.
 In *Science* (Vol. 330, Issue 6006, pp. 932–932).
 American Association for the Advancement of Science (AAAS).
 [10.1126/science.1192439](https://doi.org/10.1126/science.1192439)"
 ---